 “Anyone can if they live a blameless noble life.”
 Katherine smiled.

 Grizelda grabbed her doll and began flapping her arms before rushing between trees.
 “I want to be a bird!
 I’m going to fly high in the sky and see everything!”
 She exclaimed.

 Adiscordia smiled, debating if she should go play with her sister, she was still a child.
 She did deserve to have some moment to play, but her mother set her hand on her shoulder, signaling for her to stay.
 “There’s something else.
 You and Grizelda are part of the Hex Family.
 As Hexes, we have no option but to stay pure.”

 Adiscordia stayed quiet, there seemed to be a lot she didn’t know.

 “We can’t sin or commit a crime.”
 Katherine explained.
 “Our family is hexed.
 We are cursed with an entity inside us, one impure action, even if it aids our survival can wake it up.
 Do you understand?”

 Adiscordia didn’t know what to think.
 This conversation had taken such a dark turn.
 She thought for a second reviewing everything her mother had said before nodding so she could continue.

 “And when it wakes, it brings blood in its hands.
 You will not be able to stop.
 Lives will be taken, and there is no forgiveness after that.”
 She paused to give her daughter a moment.

 “Why?”
-Adiscordia asked, terror rising within her.
-“I'm sorry about the squirrel!”
+Adiscordia asked.
+Terror rose within her and filled her with guilt.
+“I’m sorry about the squirrel!”
 Tears welled up in her eyes as her mother shook her head.